-For a more complete explanation as to C3 Corvette tie rod ends, clamps, and adjuster tubes, you can refer to the following paper and pictures entitled Steering Linkage Tie Rod Adjustment Specs Explained - Revised 21JA06 Link .
+For a more complete explanation as to C3 Corvette tie rod ends, clamps, and adjuster tubes, you can refer to the following paper and pictures entitled Steering Linkage Tie Rod Adjustment Specs Explained - Revised 21JA06 Link.
 This paper explains the engineering terminology on the C3 AIM sheet which displays how to correctly orient and tighten the tie rod clamps at the end of the adjustment procedure.

-I have not been able to find any information on the tie rod clamps for Gen I Camaros or Novas.
+I do not have any information on the tie rod clamps for Gen I Camaros or Novas.
 Please refer to your AIM sheets or other shop manuals for this important tie rod clamp location and orientation information.